 The environmental impacts from manufacturing, installing and operating of PV systems are limited.

-Thin film modules may contain small amounts of cadmium and arsenic, but all PV modules as well as inverters are covered by the European Union "Waste from Electrical and Electronic Equipment" (WEEE) directive, whereby appropriate treatment of the products by end-of-life is organised.
+Thinfilm modules may contain small amounts of cadmium and arsenic, but all PV modules as well as inverters are covered by the European Union WEEE directive, whereby appropriate treatment of the products by end-of-life is promoted.